kingluddite/web-dev-notes/full-stack/wesbos/120n-fullstack-adv-react-graphql/05-accounts-auth-permissions/06-backend-password-reset-flow.md

     - password: String!
     - resetToken: String
     - resetTokenExpiry: String
-        + Especially the resetTokenExpiry because if this field is available to the client side
+        + Especially the `resetTokenExpiry` because if this field is available to the client side
             * A bad person (aka hacker) could modify the query to also ask for the token to come back and then you could reset the password from the form and get the token and reset this person's password
             * This is a topic of **backend fields that should never be available on the frontend**
             * How do we do that?
-                - We will redefine our User type in our Yoga so that we NEVER leave those sensative fields over to the client side
+                - We will redefine our `User` type in our Yoga so that we NEVER leave those sensitive fields over to the client side

 ## Redefine User type for Yoga
 * First just copy our user type from `prisma.graphql` and paste it at the bottom of `schema.graphql`